biqar/puzzle-solver/README.md

 If you do not specify any particular heuristic function in the program parameter, `manhattan` will be considered as the default one.

-For solving 8-puzzle game, I have implemented the algorithms (with the modes) listed bellow.
+For solving 8-puzzle, I have implemented the algorithms (with the modes) listed bellow.

 |  | bi-directional | greedy | recursive | stack-based | optimized |
 | --- | --- | --- | --- | --- | --- |